 - 45¢/kWh for solar shortfalls in 2008, 40¢/kWh in 2009 through 2014, 35¢/kWh in 2015 and 2016, 19.5 ¢/kWh in 2017 and 2018, 15 c/kWh in 2019, 12.5 c/kwh in 2020, 10 c/kwh in 2021, 7.5 c/kwh in 2022, 6 c/kwh in 2023 and 5 c/kwh in 2024 and later.

 - 0.8¢/kWh for Tier 1 shortfalls for industrial process load (IPL) in 2006-2008, declining incrementally to 0.2¢/kWh in 2017 and later; no fee for Tier 2 shortfalls for industrial process load.

 Compliance fees paid into the SEIF, which is administered by the Maryland Energy Administration, will be used to fund grant and loan programs for Tier 1 renewable energy resources.
 Compliance fees for the solar obligation may only be used to support new solar resources in the state.
 The SEIF replaces the Maryland Renewable Energy Fund, which was repealed by H.B.
 368 in 2008.
-The PSC is required to submit annual reports (see RPS Report) to the state legislature detailing utility compliance with the standard.
+The PSC is required to submit annual reports (see RPS Report) to the General Assembly detailing utility compliance with the standard.
 In 2018, S.B.
 433 moved the report deadline from February 1 to December 1 of each year.

 The electric supplier can request the Maryland PSC to delay its portion of annual increase of Tier I RPS requirements if actual or projected cost incurred by the electricity supplier for the purchase of Tier I SRECs is greater than 2.5% of the electricity supplier's total annual electricity sales revenue in Maryland.